 Fashion pulled 0.75 ID glass capillary tubes into beveled tip microneedles using a microforge.
 Size of the tip required depends on target vein diameter/flow rate desired.

-Connect the microneedle to 0.03inch ID silicone tubing.
+Connect the syringe to 0.03inch ID silicone tubing.

-Load the syringe with the solution to be injected and connect the syringe to the tubing.
+Load the tubing with the solution to be injected and connect the microneedle to the tubing.

-Place the needle onto the micromanipulator and syringe to syringe holder or syringe pump.
+Place the microneedle onto the micromanipulator and syringe to syringe holder or syringe pump.

 2. Add sterile water in the cup thereby raising the embryo.
 We experienced that for proper penetration of the needle into a blood vessel (ie. vitelline vessel), horizontal penertarion is necessary.
 This requires the embryo to be on the same plane as the edges of the cup.